iiiGerardoiii/mpv-hold-to-speedup/README.md

 # hold-to-speedup.lua

-An MPV script that speeds up the video when left-click or spacebar is held for 0.5 seconds and reverts it to normal speed when released.
+An mpv script that speeds up the video when left-click or spacebar is held for 0.5 seconds and reverts it to normal speed when released.

-## Installation
+## 📦 Installation

-Drop `hold-to-speedup.lua` into your mpv scripts folder.
+Place [hold-to-speedup.lua](https://raw.githubusercontent.com/iiiGerardoiii/mpv-hold-to-speedup/refs/heads/main/hold-to-speedup.lua) in your mpv `scripts` folder

+Example:

+- **Linux/Unix/Mac:** `~/.config/mpv/scripts/hold-to-speedup.lua`
+- **Windows:** `%APPDATA%\mpv\scripts\hold-to-speedup.lua`

+  (See the [Files section](https://mpv.io/manual/master/#files) in mpv's manual for more info.)

-## Usage
+## 🖱️Usage

 Just press and hold either spacebar or left-click to fast-forward, it's that simple.
-You can modify the speed_multiplier to whatever you like (default is 2.0)